clbrge/ethers-svelte/README.md

 console.log( allChainsData )
 ```

-Another solution is to use the helper `getChainDataByChainId`.
-It returns
+Another solution is to use the helper function `getChainDataByChainId`
+that takes the chainId as argument and returns
-the CAIP-2 data for a chainId or an empty object if not found.
+the CAIP-2 data or an empty object if not found.

 ```js
 import { getChainDataByChainId } from 'svelte-ethers-store'